loneMtnTech/aci_fabric_manager/README.md

 You will find the default files inside /roles/*rolename*/default/main.yml The easiest way to customize is to create a [host_vars folder](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#organizing-host-and-group-variables),paste in the default yaml file from the role then make changes

-I do make use of yaml anchors to add links between variables.
+yaml anchors are used sometime to add relationship between obj in the variable files.
 For example, a domain can reference a vlan pool this way.
 The rest is standard yaml

+*anchor example map prodVlanPool inside the vlan mapping of prod domain*

 ```
 vlanPools: